isomerpages/moe-kentridgesec/pages/Registration for 2026 Sec 1.md

 (under the “Contacts” section) after 12 noon on 23 December 2025 (Tuesday).
 We seek your understanding that minor adjustments may still be made thereafter.</p>
 <p>You will also be notified via Parents Gateway if your child/ ward is eligible
-to offer core subjects under SBB at a more demanding level, or Higher Mother Tongue Languages HCL/HML.
-Please check the SBB and MTL sections below for more information.</p>
+to offer core subjects at a more demanding level under Full Subject Based Banding (FSBB), or Higher Mother Tongue Languages (MTL), Higher Chinese Language (HCL) / Higher Malay Language (HML).
+Please check the FSBB and MTL sections below for more information.</p>
 <p><strong>Do ensure books for the correct subject level are purchased for your child/ward.
-If uncertain, you might consider waiting until the first week of school to purchase your textbooks.</strong>
+If you are uncertain, you may wish to consider waiting until the first week of school to purchase your child's books.</strong>
 </p>
 <p>For further clarification, please&nbsp;<a href="https://www.kentridgesec.moe.edu.sg/school-information/contact-information" rel="noopener noreferrer nofollow" target="_blank">contact us</a>.</p>
 <h4><strong>1.
 Purchase of Books and Uniforms</strong></h4>